 to think of suicide.

-assault.
-She explained her irritability and
+of sexual assault.
+She explained her irritability

-at times violent outbursts.
+and at times violent outbursts.
 She was diagnosed

 with Bipolar Disorder and sent to a psychiatrist